omah03/Movie-Genre-Predictor/README.md

 # Movie-Genre-Predictor
 A simple mini project that leverages the power of Machine Learning and the Scikit Library to roughly guess the genre of a movie based on it's plot summary.
-Currently only works with the test set, doesn't accept user input
+Currently only works with the test set, doesn't accept user input (maybe in future)

 Code with explination: